 “What do you think?”

 I watch him considering the words as he mulls over the pitching dilemma.
 “Well,” he says finally.
 “I know I don’t want to pitch in college.
-I definitely want to be a position player.
-So maybe I should just focus on that?”
+I want to be a position player.
+So maybe I should focus on that?”

-He continues — partially out of habit I suspect — to ask me inconsequential questions that I refuse to give in to, such as how long he should reheat a bowl of spaghetti (“what do you think?”), if he should hit off the tee or take out the trash first (“what do you think?”), if he should play in the travel ball tournament or take the weekend off (“what do you think?”).
-Other queries are more significant — like which colleges he will apply to, or if he should join another school club to pad his resume —and merit deeper consideration and reflection.
-Still, my lead remains the same: what do you think?
+He continues — partially out of habit, I suspect — to ask me inconsequential questions that I refuse to give in to, such as how long he should reheat a bowl of spaghetti (“What do you think?”), if he should hit off the tee or take out the trash first (“What do you think?”), if he should play in the travel ball tournament or take the weekend off (“What do you think?”).
+Other queries are more significant — like which colleges he will apply to or if he should join another school club to pad his resume —and merit deeper consideration and reflection.
+Still, my lead remains the same: What do you think?

 But it looks good for colleges, he counters.
 And he’s heard that A.P.
-Psychology really isn’t that difficult anyway.
+Psychology isn’t that difficult anyway.
 And he needs Physics and Government to graduate, so why not just take A.P.
 Physics and A.P.
 Government?
 He certainly seems to have thought all of this through.

 You’ve worked so hard, I think to myself, worried that he will push himself to the breaking point.
 You don’t have to do all of this.

-So veiling my trepidation, I sign my name on the form and pass it back to him, my endorsement of his decision magnified in solid black ink.
+So, veiling my trepidation, I sign my name on the form and pass it back to him, my endorsement of his decision magnified in solid black ink.